shubhpawar/Document-Clustering/README.md

 # Clustering PubMed Abstracts using K-Means

-This repository contains an implementation of a clustering approach for grouping PubMed abstracts that uses K-Means algorithm.
+This repository contains an implementation of a clustering approach for grouping PubMed abstracts by topics using a bag-of-words method and K-Means algorithm.

 The implementation contains two scripts: cluster_abstracts.py and evaluate_clusters.py.